NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 Now that you have installed Terraform, you can install the NetApp ONTAP Provider.
 First make a new directory for your Terraform configuration and change into that directory.

 Please go to the [Terraform Registry](https://registry.terraform.io/providers/NetApp/netapp-ontap/latest) to get the latest provider configuration, and copy that in to a file called `provider.tf` in the directory you just created.
+During `Terraform init` Terraform will download the provider and any required plugins.
 You should have something that looks like this